J. Bruce Ismay: Chairman of the White Star Line

 In 1902, Ismay oversaw the sale of the White Star Line to J.P.
 Morgan & Co., which was organising the formation of International Mercantile Marine Company, an Atlantic shipping trust which absorbed several major American and British shipping lines.
 IMM was a holding company that controlled subsidiary operating corporations.
 Morgan hoped to dominate transatlantic shipping through interlocking directorates and contractual arrangements with the railroads, but that proved impossible because of the unscheduled nature of sea transport, American antitrust legislation, and an agreement with the British government.
 White Star Line became one of the IMM operating companies and, in February 1904, Ismay became president of the IMM, with the support of Morgan.

 RMS Titanic

 Within five days of the sinking, The New York Times published several columns relating to Ismay's conduct—concerning which "there has been so much comment".
-Columns included the statement of attorney Karl H. Behr indicating Ismay had helped supervise loading of passengers in lifeboats, and of William E. Carter stating that he and Ismay boarded a lifeboat only after there were no more women.
+Columns included the statement of passenger Karl Behr indicating Ismay had helped supervise loading of passengers in lifeboats, and of William E. Carter stating that he and Ismay boarded a lifeboat only after there were no more women.